 Fire-Resistance: Fiber Cement vs Other Siding Materials

 As you can imagine, even contact with embers can set wood siding on fire.
 If you live in an area with a risk of wildfires, or even in a neighborhood where homes are not spaced far apart, wood siding can ignite as it is naturally combustible.
+Fiber cement is naturally fire-resistant with a Class A fire rating.

 Vinyl siding is quickly damaged by high heat sources from as far away as 40 feet.
 This means in the average neighborhood your house is at risk should a neighboring home catch fire.
 Also, if you have trees or a forested area surrounding your home, the heat generated can also cause the plastics in your vinyl siding to melt.
 But melting is not the only risk.
 Once the vinyl melts, it exposes the walls below allowing flames to spread quickly.